-- 1. Do this as a Word Search competition for pairs of children.

-- 2. First, write the endings on the board, in a list.
+- 1. Do this as a Word Search competition for pairs of children. - 2.
+First, write the endings on the board, in a list.
 Write the number of new words that the children must find.
 The board chart will now look like this:

-- a) -ous

-b) -orous

-c) -ious

-d) -eous

-3 NEW WORDS
+a) -ous 3 NEW WORDS

-1 NEW WORDS
+b) -orous 1 NEW WORD

-2 NEW WORDS
+c) -ious 2 NEW WORDS

-3 NEW WORDS

-4 NEW WORDS
+d) -eous 1 NEW WORD

-- 3. Say 'Ready steady Go!'
+- 3. Say 'Ready steady Go!
 The children work together to find the new words.
-They have to write them in their notebooks, without spelling mistakes.

-- 4. Applaud the fastest pair, IF they have made no spelling mistakes.
+They have to write them in their notebooks, without spelling mistakes. - 4.
+Applaud the fastest pair, IF they have made no spelling mistakes.

-C. a) -ous poisonous, famous, nervous ---- --------- ---------------------------- b) -orous vigorous c) -ious various, curious d) -eous courageous
+C. a) -ous poisonous, famous, nervous

+b) -orous vigorous

+c) -ious various, curious d) -eous courageous

+UNIT 20 LESSON 6 Grammar and Punctuation

-- recognize and study subject and object personal pronouns, e.g. he, him - recognize and study relative and reflexive pronouns, e.g. who, himself - practise using definite and indefinite articles in a whole text
+- practise nominal relative clauses with whichever, whoever, whatever - practise clauses with however, wherever, whenever - recognize and study subject and object personal pronouns, e.g. he, him - recognize and study relative and reflexive pronouns, e.g. who, himself - practise using definite and indefinite articles in a whole text, also some

-A. Underline all the pronouns in the story below.
+A. Complete the story with words from the box.
 Some are used more than once.
+Underline all the pronouns.

-- 1. Read aloud the complete text, using the answer key.
+- 1. Read aloud the whole, complete text, using the answer key below.
 The children follow in their books, without writing. - 2.
 Do paragraph 1 with the class on the board, as an example. - 3.
 If you like, you can omit one or two underlinings.
 Ask the class, 'Have we underlined ALL the pronouns?
 Are you sure?
 Check again!' - 4.
-Do paragraph 2 with the class on the board, in similar style. - 5.
-Get the children to work in pairs and do paragraphs 3 and 4, writing the whole paragraphs in their notebooks. - 6.
-Check the answers with the class.

-- A. 1.
-Once there was a woman in Punjab who was forgetful!
+Do paragraph 2 with the class on the board, in similar style.

+- 5. Get the children to work in pairs and do paragraphs 3 and 4, writing the whole paragraphs in their notebooks. - 6.
+Check the answers with the class. - A. 1.
+Once there was a woman in China who was forgetful!
 Whenever she went to market, she forgot to take her money.
-She liked eggs, but whenever she cooked the eggs and whatever she added to them, they tasted awful. - One day, an old man knocked at her door and asked for a cup of milk.
+She liked eggs, but however she cooked the eggs and whatever she added to them, they tasted awful. - 2.
+One day, an old man knocked at her door and asked for a cup of milk.
 'Of course,' she answered.
-'Anything you want, you can have.'
+'Whatever you want, you can have.'
 So she brought him a jug and he poured himself three glasses of milk.
 Then he left, saying, 'Whoever you are, you have been very kind.' - 3.
 The next day, a curious thing happened.
 However much milk she took, the jug remained full.
 From that day on, she always had milk for her family.
-When anybody else tried to pour milk nothing came out of the jug. - 4.
+Whenever anybody else tried to pour milk, whoever they were, nothing came out of the jug. - 4.
 Some time later, her neighbour asked, 'Wherever did you find that jug?
 It's magic!'